virag-ky/Restaurant-Website/README.md

 # Fresh Cuisine
-> This restaurant project is from [the Odin Project](https://www.theodinproject.com/) and it is a SPA (single-page application) website.
+> This restaurant project is from [the Odin Project](https://www.theodinproject.com/).
 The user can navigate between the home, menu and contact page, and can choose between menu categories from the dropdown list.
 I used the MealDB API to display some menu items.

 ## Built with:
 * HTML